openharmony/docs/en/application-dev/reference/apis/js-apis-notificationSubscribe.md

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+>
+> The APIs provided by this module are system APIs.

 ## Modules to Import